 Benefits of Using the Counting Cards in Your Setting

 Teaching numbers and counting practice are the foundation children need to learn other math concepts in the future.
-Keeping children focused and entertained at the same time during math activities will facilitate the way they learn and solve math problems.
+Keeping children focused and engaged at the same time during math activities will facilitate the way they learn and solve math problems.

 Cues for Including the Counting Cards in Your Daily Routine